High schoolers who misuse prescription opioids are at higher risk for suicidal behaviors, study finds

 There were glaring disparities among different students: More female; Black; Hispanic; and lesbian, gay, bisexual or unsure teens currently misused prescription opioids than male and White teens.
 Some of the minority groups also had higher rates of feeling suicidal, sad or hopeless compared to the rates for male and White youth.
 And differences between heterosexual students and lesbian, gay, bisexual and unsure teens were extreme — 23.9% of lesbian, gay or bisexual students and 14.5% of unsure students attempted suicide, compared to 6.4% of heterosexual teens.
 Twelve percent of lesbian, gay or bisexual teens and 11.5% of unsure teens reported current misuse of prescription opioids, compared to 6.4% of heterosexual students.

 The greater risks that lesbian, gay, bisexual and unsure teens face isn’t directly caused by their sexuality, but by how some people treat them because of it, Green said.
-“They are much more likely to experience discrimination, victimization (and) stigma due to their identity,” said Green, who is also an assistant adjunct professor at the University of California, San Diego.
-Green wasn’t involved in the study.
+“They are much more likely to experience discrimination, victimization (and) stigma due to their identity,” said Green, who wasn’t involved in the study.

 READ MORE: Structural racism is taking a toll on children’s mental health